tiacsys/kicad-library-utils/README.md

     # run the following 'h'elp command to see other options
     ./comparelibs.py -h

-## Check before commiting
+## Check before committing

 Usually, you commit the footprint (or symbol) and let CI check your job.
-You can let git pass the check before actually commiting.
+You can let git pass the check before actually committing.
 If it's red, fix your footprint (or symbol) !

-To automate the call, place a hook file in the footprint git's hooks directory, **/somewhere/kicad/kicad-footprints/.git/hooks** named **pre-commit** with containt:
+To automate the call, place a hook file in the footprint git's hooks directory, **/somewhere/kicad/kicad-footprints/.git/hooks** named **pre-commit** with the following content:
 ```
 #!/bin/bash